-Section 9.5 Sick Leave Accrual Options.
+Section 9.5 Sick Leave Accrual Options

 Once an employee has accrued thirty-six (36) days (288 hours) of sick leave, the employee may elect to cash in unused sick days accrued in excess of thirty-six (36) days for 50% of their value on subsequent anniversaries each year.
 Employees are eligible to cash in a maximum of twelve (12) days (96 hours) per year.
 A year is calculated from the employee's date of hire and on all subsequent anniversary dates.
 The number of hours for which payment is received will be subtracted from the employee's accumulated sick leave.
 Only unused sick days earned during the previous year are eligible for sick leave buy back on each anniversary date.
 If an employee has met the minimum requirements and elects not to buy back sick time in a given year, the employee cannot buy back the sick time he/she earned in that year in subsequent years.
-The number of hours for which payment is received will be subtracted from the subtracted from the subtracted from the employee has met the sick time he/she earned in that year in subsequent years.
 The number of hours for which payment is received will be subtracted from the employee's accumulated sick leave.